-To complicate matters, there are 3 main ways to consume sulforaphane:
+There are 3 main ways to get sulforaphane:

 - Pure Sulforaphane – Average bioavailability of 70%*